Originally Posted: Dec 18, 2015

 Of course, not all schools have this option—Colgate was the only one that did of the schools I visited—but if you find a college you’re visiting offers informational interviews, be sure to take advantage.
 It has no bearing on whether or not you’ll be admitted to the school, but it might greatly impact your interest.

-4. Spend some time exploring each campus on your own
+4. Explore each campus on your own

 Campus tours are great.
 With an engaging guide and a good group of people, you can see all the major buildings on campus and learn a little bit about the history and traditions of the university.
 But there’s something to be said for taking a little while after the tour to wander around campus alone, taking in the sights without anyone who (like all college tour guides) is trying to sell you on the school.
 Stroll down the paths of the main green; sit on the steps of one of the academic buildings; check out the restaurants nearby: see if you can imagine yourself making that college your home for the next four years.

-5. Record your thoughts on each school after you leave
+5. Record your thoughts after you leave

 Regardless of how unique a school might feel in the moment, there’s a point when you’ll be elbows-deep in information and every visit will start to seem the same.
 To prevent this, keep a journal (or at least a Word Doc) chronicling your tours and your thoughts about each university.
 When I went on my big college trip, I took some time after visiting to jot down a few quick paragraphs about my general feelings: how I liked the campus, what I thought about the surrounding area, whether they had programs I was interested in, etc. I’d forgotten most of those thoughts by the time I moved on to the next campus, but at the very least, I had it written down.
 Months later, as I was deciding which schools to apply to, and even the next spring as I made the choice of which school to attend, I referenced these pages to help me remember just what I liked about each college.